IGS/Chiron/docs/HMP_data_exercise.md

 ```

 ### <a name="create_random_subsamples"></a>1.2.
 Create random subset of samples for the body site
-In the data exercise directory you will find the files that have the metadata associated with 16S and WGS data.
+In the tutorials directory you will find the files that have the metadata associated with 16S and WGS data.
 Copy the two files (16s_metadata.tsv, wgs_metadata.tsv) to the local working directory.

 ```
 cp /tutorials/hmp_client/16s_metadata.tsv .